-Fraternity and Sorority Life: On Southeastern's there are 20 national or international social Greek letter organizations, governed by three councils, that offer membership as a college activity and as a lifetime experience.
+Fraternity and Sorority Life: On Southeastern's campus there are 18 national or international social Greek letter organizations, governed by three councils; National Pan-Hellenic Council, Collegiate Panhellenic Council, and Interfraternity Council, that offer membership as a college activity and as a lifetime experience.

 Leadership Development: Leadership Development is designed to help students discover and develop their leadership abilities.
 The Office for Student Engagement offers unique opportunities for students on all levels of leadership training.
-Among these opportunities are ExCEL Leaders' Scholarship Program and SLU Leadership Ambassadors.
+Among these opportunities are

+ExCEL Leaders' Scholarship Program and Student Organization Leadership Experience (SOLE).

-- The ExCEL scholarship is awarded to twenty-five high school seniors who demonstrate excellence in both their academic and extracurricular activities during their high school careers. - Southeastern's Leadership Ambassadors are student leaders who volunteer to promote spirit and unity among campus and provide diligent service to the Southeastern community!
+The ExCEL scholarship is awarded to twenty-five high school seniors who demonstrate excellence in both their academic and extracurricular activities during their high school careers.